andrewsadowski/PDX-Biker/README.md

 ### Prerequisites

-Recent version of NodeJS installed and configured (https://nodejs.org/en/download/). `npm install`
+For developing locally: recent version of NodeJS installed and configured.
+Get that [here](https://nodejs.org/en/download/).

 ### Installing